Peziza cerea

 Peziza cerea, commonly known as the Cellar Cup is a species of ascomycete fungus in the genus Peziza, family Pezizaceae.
 In common with other ascomycetes the upper surface of the fungus has a layer of cylindrical spore producing cells called asci, from which the ascospores are forcibly discharged.

 Description

-A yellow grey to beige fungus internally, less than 5 cm across with a granular or brittle flesh.
-The stype is placed in a lateral position, but is small or even entirely absent.
-The spore colour is white, cream or yellowish; they are elliptical and smooth.
-The cup exterior is white in colour.
+It is a yellow-grey to beige fungus internally, usually less than 5 cm across, with a granular or brittle flesh.
+The stipe is positioned laterally and may be small or even entirely absent.
+The spores are elliptical and smooth, with a spore print that ranges from white to cream or yellowish.
+The exterior of the cup is white in color.